 No matter where you live in the country, rain can happen on race day.
 The 2018 Boston Marathon was a notoriously cold and rainy race.
 Racing in the race is not ideal, but it certainly is a reality.
 Inclement weather does not have to result in having a bad race.
-With the right gear, adjustments, and mindset, you can still run a strong race with these tips for racing in the rain or racing a rainy day 5K.
+With the right gear, adjustments, and mindset, you can still run a strong race with these tips, whether you are running a marathon in the rain or racing a rainy day 5K.

 Preparation in Training